BUR073/CVAnalyser/README.md

 function and then add that to the hash map.

 While this may sound overkill for short menu's, which to an extent it is, it makes it easier to extend.
 If in the future, the project required a menu with 10 options, the switch statement would be very long and thus hard to read and maintain.
-I have even used ```UserAction``` for a menu that only has two options, the reason I have done this is because this project if for Track Genesis.
-In the future they may want to add more functionality to the program which could mean adding more menu options, this avoids the aforementioned long switch statements.

 #### User Class